 Stems are stout; pinnate leaves grow in whorls of 5.
-Each side of the leaves has up to 25 hair-like protrusions.
-Overall reddish in appearance.
+Each side of the leaf has up to 25 protrusions.
+May be observed growing along the shoreline submerged and exposed.
+Maintains structure out of the water and can survive growing terrestrially along shoreline.